Miliyonayalew/Marriott-Reservation-Backend/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 MARRIOT HOTEL RESERVATIONS APP <a name="about-project"></a>
+# 📖 MARRIOTT HOTEL RESERVATIONS APP <a name="about-project"></a>

-**MARRIOT HOTEL RESERVATIONS APP** is an app that allows users to book a room in a marriot hotel.
+**MARRIOTT HOTEL RESERVATIONS APP** is an app that allows users to book a room in a Marriott hotel.
 Users can see a list of available rooms, and can book a room for a specific date range.
 Users can also see their reservations and delete them.

 ## 🛠 Built With <a name="built-with"></a>